ibm-cloud-docs/containers/cs_loadbalancer_dns.md

   ```
   {: screen}

-2. Register the IP by creating a DNS host name.
+2. Register the IP by creating a DNS subdomain.
 To specify multiple IP addresses, use multiple `--ip` flags.
   ```
   ibmcloud ks nlb-dns create --cluster <cluster_name_or_id> --ip <NLB_IP> --ip <NLB2_IP> ...
   ```
   {: pre}

-3. Verify that the host name is created.
+3. Verify that the subdomain is created.
   ```
   ibmcloud ks nlb-dns ls --cluster <cluster_name_or_id>
   ```